basho-labs/little_riak_book/en/03-developers.md

 It's worth mentioning that I use the word "node" a lot.
 Realistically, this means a physical/virtual server, but really, the workhorses of Riak are vnodes.

 When you write to multiple vnodes, Riak will attempt to spread values to as many physical servers as possible.
-However, this isn't guaranteed (for example, if you have 64 vnodes, and only 2 physical ones, setting replication to 5 is perfectly fine, if not a bit silly).
+However, this isn't guaranteed (for example, if you have only 4 physical servers with the default `n_val` of 3, there will be a few cases where data is copied to the same server twice).
 You're safe conceptualizing nodes as Riak instances, and it's simpler than qualifying "vnode" all the time.
 If something applies specifically to a vnode, I'll mention it.
 </aside>

 _We're going to hold off on the details of installing Riak at the moment.
 If you'd like to follow along, it's easy enough to get started by following the [install documentation](http://docs.basho.com/riak/latest/) on the website.
 If not, this is a perfect section to read while you sit on a train without internet connection._